If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 People always ask if my mutt is part great dane.
 I was at a dog show in Fargo last weekend and saw black great danes that looked exactly like a large version of my mutt, and now I’m convinced he is part dane.
 It explains his smooth, shiny coat and long legs.
-If you haven’t been over to Chelsea Our Dane, check it out.
-Chelsea is a black great dane who looks almost identical to Ace.

 Although klutz is probably a more accurate description, I always hear danes referred to as gentle giants.
 And these dogs really are sweethearts.
 They are big dogs with big hearts.